Devon Noel Lee

 Family trees and pedigrees

 There are so many places to find images for your stories.
 Utilize them to help enhance the written word of your accounts.
-For more visual ideas to incorporate into your books, read this blog post.
+Read this blog post for more visual ideas to incorporate into your books,

 ↪️ Do you want to dive even deeper into genetic genealogy, writing family histories, and climbing your family tree?
 Join the